An integrated theoretical and numerical approach to understand modern experiments on quantum magnetism

 Over time, the sophistication and complexity of analytical, numerical and experimental methods has continued to grow.
 Although in the past each of these approaches to studying quantum magnetism could be pursued independently, substantial advances in understanding now increasingly depend on a combination of experimental and theoretical insights.

-This article aims to highlight the growing need for the field of quantum magnetism to pursue an integrated research approach—one that strengthens the synergy among theory, numerical simulation, and experiment—and to advocate for a broader appreciation of how such cross-disciplinary collaboration accelerates discovery.
+This article aims to highlight the growing need for the field of quantum magnetism to pursue an integrated research approach -- one that strengthens the synergy among theory, numerical simulation, and experiment -- to transcend the "pride and prejudice"~\cite{austenPride1918} mindset sometimes found in the community, and to advocate for a broader appreciation of how such cross-disciplinary collaboration accelerates discovery.

 The value of this integrated approach is especially evident in the collective effort to identify and understand exotic phases, including evidence of quantum spin liquids, where quantum fluctuations destroy magnetic order.
 These phases are expected to exhibit fractionalization, whereby new quasiparticles emerge that carry parts of the fundamental electronic degrees of freedom, such as separate particles carrying only charge or spin, or even a fraction of them.
 These fractionalized quasiparticles interact among themselves via emergent gauge fields.
 A major challenge in the search for spin liquids lies in the absence of definitive experimental `smoking gun' evidence.
 There have been many efforts to identify clear signatures for fractionalization but very often subsequent research found that they can also be mimicked by other less exotic effects such as disorder.
 Recent progress has instead relied on the indirect identification of spin-liquid behaviour through quantitative predictions of dynamical properties measured using spectroscopic probes, such as electron spin resonance, scanning tunnelling microscopy and inelastic neutron scattering.